-In 2000 some Sanquhar residents had the vision of turning a derelict site in the High Street into an arts, crafts and cultural centre, to help with the regeneration of the area.
+In 2000 some Sanquhar residents had the vision of turning a run-down building in the High Street into an arts, crafts and cultural centre, to help with the regeneration of the area.
 Local consultation showed considerable support for the idea.

-After a lot of hard work and considerable commitment, funding was acquired to purchase the site and building work commenced, but ceased in 2008 when some expected funding was lost.
+After a lot of hard work and considerable commitment, funding was acquired to purchase the site and building work commenced, but stalled in 2008 when some anticipated funding was lost.
 In the meantime, a group called “Friends of A’ the Airts” was set up to organise cultural activities in Upper Nithsdale.

 An official opening followed on 2nd December, when local solicitor Kenneth McLean unveiled a plaque and thanked our many supporters.